 You’re attempting to build muscle mass, while shredding body fat.
 It takes more than what the normal individual is willing to do.
 And in this case, that means supplementing with anything that will enhance our results – legally of course…

 This is a powder carbohydrate that’s rapidly absorbed and utilized for recovery, promoted by some of the smartest, and most jacked guys, in the industry.
 I do not believe that is correlation anymore – yes calories in vs. calories out matters, but why do the top guys keep promoting this supplement?
 Because it works.
 Same reason why over the last couple years I’ve had clients using it and back when I hit the physique stage I used it throughout the entire process.

-But for those who struggle more with fat loss, live a higher stress lifestyle, and/or train in the evening, within 3-5 hours of going to bed, I want you taking 1 scoop of this alongside some fast digesting whey protein or EAA’s immediately post workout.
+But for those who struggle more with fat loss, live a higher stress lifestyle, and/or train in the evening, within 3-5 hours of going to bed, I want you to take 1 scoop of this alongside some fast-digesting whey protein or EAA’s immediately post-workout.